If you are an internationally trained accountant, learn the eligibility and application requirements of earning the Canadian CPA designation.

 Memoranda of Understanding (MOU)

-If you are a member in good standing with the Institute of Chartered Accountants of India (ICAI), or the Institute of Chartered Accountants of Pakistan (ICAP), you may be eligible for advanced standing in the CPA certification program through the Memorandum of Understanding (MOU).
+If you are a member in good standing with the Institute of Chartered Accountants of India (ICAI), or the Institute of Chartered Accountants of Pakistan (ICAP), or the Chartered Institute of Management Accountants (CIMA), you may be eligible for advanced standing in the CPA certification program through the Memorandum of Understanding (MOU).

 Depending on your application, you may be eligible for advanced standing directly to the Common Final Exam (CFE) and may be exempt from the 30-month Practical Work Experience Requirement.
 While you may be eligible to proceed directly to the CFE, we strongly recommend you consider enrolling in the Capstone modules which are designed to prepare you for the best opportunity for success in writing the CFE.

-Please contact the Admissions and Compliance Officer to find out how to apply as a member of ICAI or ICAP.
+Please refer to the linked ICAI, ICPA, and CIMA documentation above before contacting the Admissions and Compliance Officer to find out how to apply as a member of ICAI, ICAP, or CIMA.

 If you are an internationally-trained accountant in good standing with an International Federation of Accountants (IFAC) member body with which there is no MRA, RMA or MOU with CPA Canada in place, you may be eligible for advanced standing into the CPA PEP.
 It is likely that you will be exempt from the prerequisite courses, and required to complete the following: